marvin1099/AutomaticOptifinePatcher/README.md

 For manual installation, download Java from [OpenLogic](https://www.openlogic.com/openjdk-downloads) and add it to your system's PATH.

 ## Download
-Download the patcher script from [here](https://codeberg.org/marvin1099/Automatic-Optifine-Patcher/src/branch/main/optifine_patcher.py).
+Download the patcher script from [here](https://codeberg.org/marvin1099/AutomaticOptifinePatcher/releases/latest).
-Click the download button at the top-right and save the file in an empty folder.
+Click the ptifine_patcher.py file at the bottom-middle to download it and save the file in an empty folder.

 ## Usage
 1. Open a terminal (or Command Prompt on Windows) and navigate to the folder containing `optifine_patcher.py`: